stormpath/stormpath-sdk-node/docs/app/views/customData.md

 This function is used to delete the contents of an account's or group's custom data resource.
  This will delete all of the respective account's or group's custom data fields, but it leaves the `customData` placeholder in the account or group resource.
-You cannot delete the `customData` resource entirely – it will be automatically permanently deleted when the account or group is deleted.
+You cannot delete the `customData` resource entirely – it will be permanently deleted when the account or group is deleted.

 #### Usage